CONSUMER RIGHTS LAW FIRM SERVING CLIENTS IN CHICAGO, ILLINOIS, AND NATIONWIDE

 If a third party debt collector violates the law, you may be able to file a suit.
 Because FDCPA uses a legal standard known as “strict liability,” you need only prove a violation of the act, not actual damages, in order to collect damages of up to $1,000, plus attorney’s fees.
 Markoff Leinberger has experienced debt harassment rights lawyers.

-If you need a consumer fraud attorney because a credit agency or debt collector violated one of these credit laws, please contact Markoff Leinberger online or call 1-888-517-9115 today for a free consultation.
+If you need a consumer fraud attorney because a credit agency or debt collector violated one of these credit laws, please contact Markoff Leinberger online or 1-888-517-9115 today for a free consultation.